 Check out their newest, fantastic album “Soul on Fire!”

-It’s pretty darn impressive social manifest against contemporary form of worldwide feudalism (“capitalism”).
+It’s a pretty darn impressive social manifesto against contemporary form of worldwide feudalism (“capitalism”).

 February 14, 2020, Lisbon, Portugal

 February 15, 2020, Braga, Portugal

 February 19, 2020, Burgos, Spain